Many individuals applying for jobs that require background checks wonder, can you be denied employment for dismissed charges?

 The reason for this is fairly simple: private employers are concerned with financial liabilities whereas federal background checks are most concerned with issues involving national security, resulting in more thorough checks.

-This means that federal employment background check disqualifiers are somewhat different from private employers.
+This means that federal employment background screening disqualifiers are somewhat different from private employers.
 Not only is more information able to be used but charges that did not result in a conviction will also be under much more scrutiny.

 Whether or not it actually affects the employment opportunity will depend on the exact position but the bottom line is that there is a much stronger possibility for a dismissed charge to impact a federal job background check.